 The second process that affects eggs is that they age throughout a women’s reproductive life span.
 This aging process makes the eggs more likely to produce an embryo with an abnormal makeup of chromosomes.

-Both these processes – the decline in the number of eggs and the drop in their chromosomal quality through ageing – seems to speed up for women in their mid-thirties and onwards.
+Both these processes – the decline in the number of eggs and the drop in their chromosomal quality through aging – seems to speed up for women in their mid-thirties and onwards.

 IVF treatment depends heavily on both the number of eggs that the doctors manage to mature and retrieve by the use of fertility drugs (with 10-15 eggs regarded as the optimal number) and on the quality of the eggs retrieved.